Pesticide Use in the Lawn and Garden

 - Discard any disposable PPE and clean all equipment (away from water sources) that could have been contaminated during the spill cleanup process.
 Always read the label for directions about proper disposal methods.

-- Consider keeping a “spill kit” available containing emergency numbers, PPE, shovel, bleach or lime, bag of absorbent material, and disposal drums stored where it is easily accessible in the case of a spill.
+- Consider keeping a “spill kit” available that contains emergency numbers, PPE, shovel, bleach or lime, bag of absorbent material, and disposal drums.
+Store the kit where it is easily accessible in the case of a spill.

 Before applying a liquid pesticide, carefully check the application equipment for leaks or faults that would prevent correct pesticide application.
 Worn or clogged nozzles or hoses could result in a misapplication and increased likelihood of pesticide drifting to an unintended site.
 Always check nozzles and spray equipment before making any pesticide application.